AlexxNica/closure-compiler-js/README.md

 ### Webpack

-Your `webpack.config.js` should look like this-
+Your `webpack.config.js` should look like this:

 ```js
 const ClosureCompiler = require('google-closure-compiler-js').webpack;